indrora/ponzu/docs/spec.md

 | Name       | Key | Since | type   | Description |
 | ---------- | --- | ----- | ------ | ----------- |
 | linkTarget | -1  | 1     | string | Link target |

+Hardlinks MUST refer to a file within the archive and MUST NOT begin with `/`.

 ### Directories